-A general studies degree is an ideal fit for those students who are looking to explore a wide array of academic subjects.
-It allows students to delve into a number of different fields to develop a better understanding of their potential future career.
+A general studies degree is an ideal fit for students who are looking to explore a wide array of academic subjects.
+It allows students to delve into a number of different fields to develop a better understanding of their potential future careers.
 Additionally, those interested in breaking into the healthcare industry could benefit from earning a bachelor’s degree in general studies with a concentration in healthcare, which can open the door to a number of careers and allow eligible students to transfer into other programs after two years of study.

 What Is General Studies?

-A general studies degree offers an element of flexibility to students with their studies — unlike many other degrees, a general studies degree doesn’t focus on a specific field or subject matter.
-Instead, students can delve into a number of academic subjects, like liberal arts or the social sciences.
+A general studies degree offers an element of flexibility to students with their studies.
+Unlike many other degrees, a general studies degree doesn’t focus on a specific field or subject matter.
+Instead, students can delve into a number of academic subjects, such as liberal arts or the social sciences.
 This is especially useful for those who are unsure of what they would like to do professionally following graduation.
 With a general studies degree, students can pursue their interests in a wide range of fields without risk of overcommitting.

-General Studies with a Healthcare Concentration
+Benefits of Earning a General Studies Degree with a Healthcare Concentration

 Healthcare Industry Growth